olcf/NewUserQuickStart/Frontier/README.md

 $ module list

 Currently Loaded Modules:
+  1) craype-x86-trento    4) perftools-base/23.12.0                 7) cce/17.0.0        10) cray-mpich/8.1.28    13) Core/24.07                 16) hsi/default        19) rocm/5.7.1
+  2) libfabric/1.20.1     5) xpmem/2.8.4-1.0_7.3__ga37cbd9.shasta   8) craype/2.7.31.11  11) cray-libsci/23.12.5  14) tmux/3.4                   17) lfs-wrapper/0.0.1
-  1) craype-x86-trento    3) craype-network-ofi       5) xpmem/2.6.2-2.5_2.22__gd067c3f.shasta   7) cce/15.0.0      9) cray-dsmml/0.2.2   11) cray-libsci/22.12.1.1  13) DefApps/default
+  3) craype-network-ofi   6) cray-pmi/6.1.13                        9) cray-dsmml/0.2.2  12) PrgEnv-cray/8.5.0    15) darshan-runtime/3.4.4-mpi  18) DefApps
-  2) libfabric/1.15.2.0   4) perftools-base/22.12.0   6) cray-pmi/6.1.8                          8) craype/2.7.19  10) cray-mpich/8.1.23  12) PrgEnv-cray/8.3.3      14) amd-mixed/5.3.0

 ```

-Now it might seem strange there are a number of modules in the list in addition to the `amd-mixed` module you loaded.
+Now it might seem strange there are a number of modules in the list in addition to the `rocm` module you loaded.
 This is because Frontier loads a default set of modules every time you log in.
 You will also notice that a number of these default modules start with `cray`.
 Frontier is an HPE Cray system, and so several software libraries are provided by the Cray software team that are optimized for use on Frontier.

 One of the modules in the above list is `PrgEnv-cray`.
 This means that the Cray Programming Environment.
 A Programming Environment is a collection of libraries along with a compiler that are all loaded together. `PrgEnv-cray` loads the Cray Compiling Environment which is the set of C, C++, and Fortran compilers along with libraries compiled with those compilers.
 When this programming environment is loaded, the Cray compilers are available for use.
 Also available are PrgEnv-gnu and PrgEnv-amd, which loads the GNU and AMD compilers respectively, along with reloading any libraries to load the libraries compiled with the currently loaded compiler.